marji/stalk-your-box/README.md

 The Web interface will be available at http://12.34.56.78/nagios3/ and http://12.34.56.78/munin/, where 12.34.56.78 is the IP address of the server this manifest is applied on.

+It might take at least 15 minutes before you will be able to see *some* values in the Munin graphs.

 ### Basic access authentication
 The manifest deployes basic authentication with these defaults:
 -   The Munin app:  `munin:Prague2013`